UI practice #4 How to Check if At Least One Checkbox is Selected Using jQuery | jQuery Tutorial for Beginners

 else{

-alert("Select atleast one");
+alert("Select at least one");

 }